bekk/bekk-christmas/post/javascript/debounce-and-throttle.md

      sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
    ></iframe>

-As you may notice the throttled boxes are "lagging" a lot more, than the ones not throttled.
+As you may notice, the throttled boxes are "lagging" a lot more than the ones not throttled.
 So in this scenario a throttle isn't really needed, but in cases of for example resizing you will have great use for throttle.
 A resize event can be especially heavy since the browser needs to rerender everything.

 ### How long do we need to `wait`?